 Hybrid Testing

-With hybrid testing capabilities, you can stay in your local development environment and avoid the long turnaround times of cloud deployment, and you can selectively decide which services you want to use from the cloud.
+Hybrid testing capabilities help you stay in a local development environment and avoid long turnaround times of cloud deployments, by selectively connecting to services in the cloud.

 Bind to Cloud Services